en6age/en6age.github.io/about.md

 ---

 Thank you for taking the time to visit my website.
 I'm jW, an aspiring security researcher and "whitehat in my own definition" based in the wonderful locale of London.
-At o knthe moment I'm mainly web-app orientated, but who knows what can come in the near future.
-This is more a memorabilia than a blog of sorts, but I'll do my best to publish well-articulated proof of concept's.
+I have yet to setup any social media accounts, but I'll keep the website updated if I ever find the time to.

 ### Contact
 If you wish to contact me, please use the mail which can be found below.
 Please always ensure to encrypt your message with the following PGP key.